 Meet the Manager: Amy Rask | 303-871-3912 | clubIMsports@du.edu

 Cost: Dependent on sportRegister Now

 We will offer the following intramural sports leagues for spring quarter:

 - 5v5 Basketball

 - Tennis (Singles)

 Spring Quarter Special Events

-We will offer the following intramural sports special events/tournaments for winter quarter:
+We will offer the following intramural sports special events/tournaments for spring quarter: